bit-wise/thewordgame/fly.md

 said Alice; "Remember when you were a baby?"

 "Rolling on the grass.
 Smiling.
-Putting everything in your mouth to see if you can eat it?"
+Putting everything in your mouth?"

-"Butterflies tickled your nose and you giggled."
+"Butterflies tickled your nose and you giggling."

-"The light dancing through their wings, in blues and orange, upon your new born eyes?"
+"The light dancing through their blue orange wings."

-"How their little feet pattered across your forehead, and you had a thought, and you laughed?"
+"How their little feet pattered on your skin"
+"You had a thought, and you laughed."

-Remember that?
-Alice said.
+Remember Alice